EmmanuelHaggai/ICP-Azle-Boilerplate/README.md

 # ICP Azle Boilerplate
  This is a boilerplate repository to streamline development with the ICP Azle framework.
 This repository is tailored specifically for seamless integration with the message board canister on the Dacade website.
+For a comprehensive tutorial and demonstration, check out this video guide on YouTube: [https://www.youtube.com/watch?v=2VR3sY2KuCQ].

 ## Key Features: